jurader/covid19_xp/README.md

 Our results show that the three-category accuracy of the model was 83.6% between COVID-19 pneumonia, non-COVID-19 pneumonia, and the healthy.
 Sensitivity of COVID-19 pneumonia was more than 90%.

 # Usage
+The source code is written in Python (version 3.7).
 CUDA10, tensroflow-1.13.1, and keras-2.2.4 are required for training and testing the model.

 To run the model, jupyter notebook can be used for the model.